1) Write everything down and

 Welcome to Carl's Wallet/Notepad

 The staple that you see next to the pen is helping hold the velcro to the wallet.I will often fill up both sheets in a day.
 I then have to unstick a piece & use a fresh one or write on the back.
 In the evening, I go over these notes and figure out everything, including what I need to do the next day.
 To keep track of important, time-sensitive actions, I circle stuff that needs to happen before I go home to do this evening ritual.
 Hence you see "Call Ryan" circled.
 I'm usually pretty good at remembering that I have to do something(I can just never remember what), so I can just check the wallet.
 However, if I think I'll forget a time-sensitive thing(phone call, appointment, ebay bid, etc), I set my phone's alarm.
 The folded wallet is absolutely no thicker with the pen & post-its, the white in the picture is the ends of my credit cards.
-If I got rid of all my wedding photos it would be thinner, but the pen & such adds nothing.
-The folded wallet is just under 1" thick.
+If I got rid of all my wedding photo

 This system is incredibly handy for writing down spoken directions, notes, phone numbers, pictures, maps, anything at all.
 I can't tell you how many times having a pen handy has "saved my ass."
 To give you an extreme example, in April of 2003, outside of Karballa in Iraq, my 1st Sergeant received word over the man-pack radio that we were about to receive an artillery barrage in the area.
 The occasionally-working radio gave the co-ordinates, but unfortunately his pen had dried up.
 Since we were away from the vehicle for a minute, he had no other ready and the other two soldiers nearby did not have one.
 No-one had one handy...but me.
 So I can honestly say that having that pen handy could have saved my life.
 You women reading this might find it easy to keep a pen in your purse, but most men do not keep one on them.